LabRicecat/FIXME/README.md

 There are no comments, as the people who tried to implement them somehow disappeared, and after 3 men, management said we were not allowed to continue, legal problems or something.
 (RIP Jeremy)

+Also the interpreter memory leaks, of course it does... damn it

 ### Words
 A `word` is something that does some stuff, here a brief incomplete list: